robertofernandezmartinez/smartport-delay-risk-scoring/README.md

 * **Economic Impact Scaling:** Integrating cargo value to calculate the financial loss per minute of delay.

 ---
 Developed by Roberto Fernández - 2025.
-Specialized in AI Operations and Maritime Logistics.
+Specialized in AI Operations